How Long Does it Take to Write 1000 Words?

 Knowing how long it usually takes you to produce 1000 words of whatever you’re working on is helpful for almost all writers.

-• If you’re a freelance writer, knowing how long 1000 words takes you (on average) to write lets you give freelance clients more accurate quotes – and may even prompt you to raise your rates.
+- If you’re a professional writer or freelance writer, knowing how long 1000 words takes you (on average) to write lets you give your clients more accurate quotes – and may even prompt you to raise your rates.

 How Can You Get Faster at Writing?

-There are lots of ways to improve your writing speed – but the absolute biggest factor is how focused you are when you’re writing.
+There are lots of ways to improve your writing speed – but the absolute biggest factor is how focused you are.

-You might find it helps to have shorter writing sessions, at least initially: you might manage 1000 words in a truly focused hour-long session even though you normally spend 3 distracted hours writing that much.
+You might manage 1000 words in a truly focused hour-long session even though you normally spend three or four hours writing that much due to constant distractions.

 My guide Supercharge Your Writing Session is designed to help you make the most of the time you have – whether that’s a short or long period.
 It’s fluff-free and packed with tips you can put into action straight away, plus it comes with several printables to help you craft a quick getting-started routine, plan your writing sessions in advance, and more.